chrisxfire/chrisxfire.github.io/content/notes/_net/linq/query-expressions.md

     select $"The score is {score}"; // …then transform it (int –> string).
 ```

-## Get a singleton value about the data
+## get a singleton value about the data
 ```cs
 int highScoreCount = ( // Because highScoreCount stores a result, it is *not* a query variable.
     from score in scores